snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 ## Handling arrays

-You can construct structured arrays like that:
+You can construct structured arrays like this:

 ```sql
 SELECT ARRAY_CONSTRUCT('a', 'b', 'c')::ARRAY(TEXT)